| | |

 1. Preheat your oven to 350°F (180°C).
 Grease and line a 7-inch (18 cm) cake pan with parchment paper.

-2. Wash the orange well, remove the top and bottom ends (where the zest is thick), and cut into chunks—leave the peel on.
+2. Wash the orange well, (ideally is best to use an organic orange) remove the top and bottom ends (where the zest is thick), and cut into chunks.
+Leave the peel on.

 3. Add the chopped orange, sugar, oil, milk, eggs, and vanilla to your blender.